eonshikkim/tor-exit-node-mitm/README.md

 ### Stage 1: Start the Tor Service

-From the Terminal 1 that login with root access, configure the privilege and start the tor service.
+From the Terminal 1 that is logged in with root access, configure the privilege and start the tor service.

 ```bash
 chown -R root:root /var/lib/tor